LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 **Student 2:**
 TECH QUESTIONS:
-1) What drew you to learn development?
+1) Why did you decide to learn development?
-2) What is a higher-order function?
-Can you give me three examples of higher-order functions?
+2) What is a function?
+Why would you use one?
-3) How is a higher-order function different from a custom arrow function?
+3) If your function logs undefined, what can you do to troubleshoot this problem?

 CODE PROMPT:
 As a developer, you are given an array of english words.
 Create a function that returns an array with the words in all uppercase letters.